ryan-rashidian/reed/README.md

 Written in C with the `ncurses` library.

 **Work in Progress**: Features may break, be replaced, and bugs may be encountered.
-This is a personal project for fun/learning, and I may keep refining/adding to it in the future.
+This is a personal project for fun/learning, and I may keep working on it in the future.

 **Compatibility**: Not cross-platform.
 Only works on GNU/Linux (Potentially other POSIX compliant operating systems).
 Also depends on an installation of MPV.

 ## Features

-- Menu scrolling without using `menu.h` library.
+- Menu scrolling without using the `menu.h` library.
-- Window re-sizing.
+- Automatic window re-sizing.
 - Live updated Terminal-UI.
-(Render on MPV events: only end-of-song for now, but may poll in the future for next track, or playback time.)

 ## Build